What Were the Effects of Colonialism?

 Global Dominance

-• The European powers wanted to expand their empires on a global scale.
+- The European powers wanted to expand globally.

 Strategic Control